tkarifl/course-management-api/README.md

 # Summary
 The Api basically takes REST requests, and process the requests to db.
-It simulates basic course management api
+It simulates basic course management api.
+Project version is .NET 5.0
 # The architecture
 ![Clean architecture](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/media/image5-7.png)
 - The api's architecture is based on Clean architecture(Onion architecture)